chriseverts/ufc_fights/README.md

 # The Pipeline

 ## Planning
-Goal: Plan out the project I will be seeing how square footage, bedroom count, longitude, latitude, acreage, age, and county relate to log error of Zestimates.
-I will try to cluster by location and by land features to see if it'll be helpful to a supervised regression model.
+Goal: Plan out the project I will be seeing what features drive the outcome of a UFC fight.

-First, I will begin by bringing in my data and exploring features to assure that I want to continue with clustering these (and/or others), I can then turn it into a cluster column and use feature selection to see if the clustering helps.
+First, I will begin by bringing in my data and exploring features to assure that I want to continue with in the classification modeling

-Hypotheses: Square footage, beds, acreage and location will have an effect on the logerror

 ## Acquire
-Goal: Have Zillow dataframe ready to prepare in first part of wrangle.py In this stage, I used a connection URL to access the CodeUp database.
-Using a SQL query, I brought in the 2017 Zillow dataset with only properties set for single use, and joined them with other tables via parcelid to get all of their features.
+Goal: Have UFC dataframe ready to prepare in first part of wrangle.py In this stage, I used a csv file that was downloaded from the kaggle database.
 I turned it into a pandas dataframe and created a .csv in order to use it for the rest of the pipeline.

 ## Prep
-Goal: Have Zillow dataset that is split into train, validate, test, and ready to be analyzed.
+Goal: Have UFC dataset that is split into train, validate, test, and ready to be analyzed.
 Assure data types are appropriate and that missing values/duplicates/outliers are addressed.
 Put this in our wrangle.py file as well.
 In this stage, I handled missing values by dropping any rows and columns with more than 50% missing data.

-Duplicates were dropped (in parcelid)
+Duplicates were dropped

-Nulls in square footage, lotsize, tax value, and tax amount were imputed with median. (after splitting)
+---Nulls in square footage, lotsize, tax value, and tax amount were imputed with median. (after splitting)

-Nulls in calculatedbathnbr, full bath count, region id city, regionidzip, and censustractandblock were imputed with most frequent. (after splitting)
+---Nulls in calculatedbathnbr, full bath count, region id city, regionidzip, and censustractandblock were imputed with most frequent. (after splitting)

 Any remaining nulls after these were dropped.
 I split the data into train, validate, test, X_train, y_train, X_validate, y_validate, X_test, and y_test.
 Last, I scaled it on a StandardScaler scaler (I made sure to drop outliers first!) and also returned X_train, X_validate, and X_test scaled.

 ## Explore
 Goal: Visualize the data.
-Explore relationships, and make clusters.
+Explore relationships.
 Use the visuals and statistics tests to help answer my questions.
 I plotted distributions, made sure nothing was out of the ordinary after cleaning the dataset.

-I ran a few t-tests with the features in respect to log error to test for difference in means.
+I ran a few t-tests with the features in respect to winner to test for difference in means.
 Also did a few correlation tests for continuous variables.

-I found that square footage, bedroom count, and acres over 2 were all statistically significant.
+----I found that square footage, bedroom count, and acres over 2 were all statistically significant.
 They are not independent to logerror.
 Square footage less then 1500 did not have an effect on logerror

 ## Modeling and Evaluation
-Goal: develop a regression model that performs better than the baseline.
+----Goal: develop a regression model that performs better than the baseline.

-The models worked best with $/sqft, acres, cluster, and locations.
+----The models worked best with $/sqft, acres, cluster, and locations.
 Polynomial Regression performed the best, so I did a test on it.

 | Model                            | RMSE Training | RMSE Validate | R^2   |
 |----------------------------------|---------------|---------------|-------|